 Aims to study engineering at UCONN; was designated a team leader during his second summer internship.

 We remain grateful to Hartford Public High School for their partnership with this effort.
-We offer continued thanks to United Technologies and the Gawlicki Family Foundation who provide the resources necessary to make this learning pathway a true opportunity for hundreds of public school students in Hartford.
+We offer continued thanks to Raytheon Technologies and the Gawlicki Family Foundation who provide the resources necessary to make this learning pathway a true opportunity for hundreds of public school students in Hartford.